james5101/katacoda-scenarios/convert-python-to-3musketeers/step2.md

 Lets open the Dockerfile `Dockerfile`{{open}} and take a look at whats going on.
 We have a pretty simple dockerfile that pulls down a base python image.

 ## Task
-For the next task let's add a few lines that will add our script to the root of the image and then execute that script.
+For the next task let's add a few lines that will:
+1. Add our script to the root of the image - HINT use the ADD statement
+2. Execute that script - HINT use the CMD statement

 *TIP-If you are stuck with what to add to the Dockerfile there is a "Show Solution" button at the bottom the scenario.*

 ## Task